ramanti006/Registration-MS/README.md

 # Regitration-MS
-This ms is created to register any user .We have to clone login-MS if you want to run this MS.It is intregated to login microservice.Both should run at same time then only it will work.
+This ms is created to register any users.We have to clone login-MS if you want to run this MS.It is integrated to the login microservice.
+Both ms should run at the same time then only it will work.